7 LSTM Networks

 7.3 LSTM Architecture and Notation

-Long Short-Term Memory (LSTM) networks introduced by Hochreiter and Schmidhuber (1997) extend vanilla RNNs by introducing a gating mechanism that controls long-term information flow.
-Before diving into the mathematical details, we need to establish the notation because LSTMs update several quantities at each time step.
+Long Short-Term Memory (LSTM) networks introduced by Hochreiter and Schmidhuber (1997) extend vanilla RNNs by adding a gating mechanism that controls long-term information flow.
+The notation below lists the several quantities the LSTM tracks at each time step.

 At each time step \(t\), an LSTM cell maintains: